Kim Maslin-Kammerdeiner: Early life

-Kim grew up in Rutledge, Pa. outside Philadelphia.
-Since there was no high school girls soccer team to play on at that time at Swarthmore (Pa.)
-High School, she played goalie in the boys' soccer program at Swarthmore (Pa.)
-High School for two seasons.
-First, she played on the boy's JV team (1980–81) as a sophomore, and then on the boy's varsity team as a junior (1981–82).
-She was also a standout in Field Hockey, Basketball and Lacrosse, and elected to play field hockey instead of soccer in her senior high school season (1982–83).
-She also played her club soccer for the Landsdowne (Pa.)
-Misfits, a girls travel team.
+Kim grew up in Rutledge, Pennsylvania.
+Since there was no high school girls soccer team to play on at that time at Swarthmore High School, she played goalie in the boys' soccer program for two seasons.
+First, she played on the boy's JV team as a sophomore, and then on the boy's varsity team as a junior.
+She was also a standout in Field Hockey, Basketball and Lacrosse, and elected to play field hockey instead of soccer in her senior high school season.
+She also played her club soccer for the Landsdowne Misfits, a girls travel team.
 Recruited for multiple sports with NCAA D-I scholarship offers for field hockey, soccer and lacrosse, she elected to play soccer for George Mason University.

 George Mason University

-Maslin-Kammerdeiner attended George Mason University and played for the Patriots, first as a field player for two seasons, and later as a goaltender, leading the Patriots to a big upset in the NCAA Division 1 championship game over the North Carolina Tar Heels in 1985.
+Maslin-Kammerdeiner attended George Mason University and played for the Patriots, first as a field player for two seasons, and later as a goaltender, leading the Patriots to an upset in the NCAA Division I championship game against the North Carolina Tar Heels in 1985.